priyankvenkat/bowtie-thesis/README.md

-# Bowtie Thesis

-## Project Folder Information

-The repository is organised into the following major folders and files, each corresponding to a component of the overall workflow:

-- **Automatic_JSON_Metrics**: Scripts and data for automatically computing node, edge, and GED metrics from predicted and ground-truth JSON Bowtie diagrams.
-- **Dual LLM Pipeline**: Vision+text dual-LLM workflows (e.g., Pixtral image-to-markdown plus LLM Bowtie JSON generation).
-- **Neo4js Pipeline**: Prototype code for extracting SPO triples from text via vision LLM, storing in Neo4j, and generating Bowtie JSON by querying the graph.
-- **OCR Pipeline**: Integration of OCR (e.g., PaddleOCR or pdfplumber) to extract text and tables from scanned PDFs/images for downstream LLM prompts.
-- **RAG Pipeline**: Components for chunking, FAISS indexing, and the Dash app that retrieves context and runs LLMs to generate Bowtie JSON.
-- **Sobol Code**: Scripts to perform Sobol sensitivity analysis (Run 1 & 2) and stochasticity experiments, narrative experiments, varying prompts, context, and model parameters.
-- **Dockerfile**: This file defines the project's Docker image, installs dependencies, and sets up the runtime environment.
-- **docker-compose.yml**: Orchestrates multi-container setups (e.g., web app, Neo4j database) for development and deployment.
-- **JSON_to_Bowtie.py**: Utility script to convert Bowtie JSON outputs into Mermaid diagrams.
-- **model_selection.py**: Script for CLD generation and hallucination testing, extracting causal loops from narrative text.

-Within each folder, there is an additional README file specific to the folder's contents and what each file is responsible for.
-Where possible, a video of the output is added as a reference.

 # 🎓 Bowtie Thesis: LLM-Based Causal Diagram Generation

-This project explores the use of Large Language Models (LLMs) for automating the extraction of Bowtie diagrams and Causal Loop Diagrams (CLDs) from FMEA-style technical documents.
+This project explores the use of large language models (LLMs) to automate the extraction of Bowtie diagrams and Causal Loop Diagrams (CLDs) from FMEA-style technical documents.
 It combines OCR, RAG, Vision LLMs, and Knowledge Graphs in a modular Dash interface.

 ---

 ## 🗂️ Folder Overview

-Each folder includes its own `README.md` explaining scripts, inputs/outputs, and optional UI demos.
+Each folder includes its own `README.md` explaining scripts, inputs/outputs, and UI demos.

 ### 🚀 Pipelines